-In a clinical study by Weiss et al, 10 patients received LED treatment (590 nm) for acute sunburn using a once- or twicedaily treatment regimen for 3 days, treating only half of the affected anatomic area.36 Decreased symptoms of burning, redness, swelling, and peeling were reported.
-One patient received LED treatment twice daily for 3 days only on half of his back, and the other half was left untreated.36 When compared with the untreated side, decreased MMP-1 was demonstrated on the LED-treated side through immunofluorescence staining.
-Moreover, RT-PCR gene expression analysis showed a significant decrease in MMP-1 gene expression on the LED-treated side at both 4 and 24 hours after UV injury compared with the untreated side.
-Other significant changes were also noted with LED treatment related to inflammation and dermal matrix composition 4 days after UV exposure.36
+In a clinical study by Weiss et al. 10 patients received LED treatment (590 nm) for acute sunburn using a once-or twice-daily treatment regimen for 3 days, treating only half of the affected anatomic area.36 Decreased symptoms of burning, redness, swelling, and peeling were reported.
+One patient received LED treatment twice daily for 3 days only on half of his back, and other half was left untreated.36 When compared with the untreated side, decreased MMP-1 was demonstrated on the LED-treated side through immunofluorescence staining.
+Moreover, RT-PCR gene expression analysis showed a significant decrease in MMP-1 gene expression on the LED-treated side at both 4 and 24 hours post-UV injury compared with the untreated side.
+Other significant changes were also noted with LED treatment related to inflammation and dermal matrix composition 4 days post-ultraviolet (UV) exposure.36

-One of the main complications of receiving laser treatment is burns, which may be devastating for the patient.
+One of the main complications of receiving laser treatment is burns which may be devastating for the patient.
 LED was suggested as a treatment modality for facilitating faster healing.
-A group of 9 patients who had a variety of second-degree burns from nonablative laser devices was given LED therapy once a day for 1 week, and according to both the patient and the physician, healing occurred 50% faster.36 Also, the same investigators conducted a pilot study, where one forearm was injured by a CO2 laser using a computer pattern generator to deliver the identical treatment to both test sites.
-Both sites received daily dressing changes using a nonstick dressing and Polysporin ointment (Johnson & Johnson Inc., Canada), but one site also received additional LED treatment.36 As a result, when compared with the untreated control site, accelerated re-epithelialization was observed in the LED-treated site.36
+A group of 9 patients who had a variety of second-degree burns from nonablative laser devices were given LED therapy once a day for 1 week and according to both the patient and the physician, healing occurred 50% faster.36 Also the same investigators conducted a pilot study, where one forearm was injured by a CO2 laser using a computer pattern generator to deliver the identical treatment to both test sites.
+Both sites received daily dressing changes using a non-stick dressing and Polysporin ointment, but one site also received additional LED treatment.36 As a result, when compared to the untreated control site, accelerated reepithelialization was observed in the LED-treated site 36.